shifty0g/start-me/README.md

 ![Alt text](start-me-pentest.png "a title")

-So I like to use Start.Me to have a quick dashbaord i can use to jump to my favorite tools and resources.
+So I like Start.me and use it like a quick dashboard i can use to jump to my favorite tools and resources.
 Nothing ground breaking but i like it

 Here i am sharing my pentest board

+## Features
-shows news from TheHackerNews
+- shows news from TheHackerNews
-will display your public IP address also
+- Will display your public IP address.

+I will try and update it as i go along with cool stuff and trying to keepo it minimal and less spammy.

 https://start.me/p/Bnrx8w/pentest